Applications for Ohio Farm Bureau Health Plans now available

 Ohio Farm Bureau was founded Jan.
 27, 1919 on the campus of Ohio State University.

 Over 100 years ago, the fledgling Farm Bureau existed in a different world.
-Some 30% of Ohioans lived on farms, Farm Bureau was promoting higher fertilizer use to boost our 26 bushels per acre corn yield, we were fighting to bring electricity to rural areas and feeding consumers who wanted the new amenity of processed and packaged foods.
+Some 30% of Ohioans lived on farms, Farm Bureau was promoting higher fertilizer use to boost our 26 bushels per acre corn yield, we were fighting to bring electricity to rural areas, and feeding consumers who wanted the new amenity of ready-to-eat foods.

 A historical marker commemorating the 100th anniversary of the founding is on display outside Jennings Hall, the former Botany and Zoology building, at Ohio State University where in 1919 representatives of 76 county Farm Bureaus, with the assistance of university and county Extension leaders, established the organization.